-The Sixth Form has its own designated area with two study spaces and a café.
-We offer a silent study room and group work area so students can work in a productive learning environment.
-Both study spaces are equipped with computers and work areas and this is staffed by our Sixth Form Learning Mentor who can provide one to one support throughout the school day.
+The Sixth Form has its own designated area with three study spaces and a café.
+We offer a silent study room, a quiet working room and a group work area so students can work in a productive learning environment.
+All the study spaces are equipped with computers and work areas and the silent study room is staffed by our Sixth Form Learning Mentor who can provide one to one support throughout the school day.
 As a member of the Sixth Form you have privileged access to computer rooms, the Library and the Arena.